omnifaces/oyena/action/README.md

 ### Create a Facelet page

-Create the Faces /index.xhtml in the root of your web application with the following content:
+Create the /index.xhtml Facelet page in the root of your web application with the following content:

     <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN"